syncfusion-content/ej2-javascript-docs/ej2-javascript/js/getting-started/quick-start.md

 domainurl: ##DomainURL##
 ---

-# Getting Started with Quickstart Application in JavaScript UI control
+# Getting Started with quickstart application in JavaScript UI control

 This section provides a step-by-step guide to configuring the Syncfusion JavaScript (ES5) UI control (Essential JS 2) and building a simple HTML web application.